zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

     )
     ```

     In this code, you create an agent group chat object with the incident manager and devops agents.
-You also define a termination strategy and a selection strategy for the chat.
+You also define the termination and selection strategies for the chat.
+Notice that the **ApprovalTerminationStrategy** is tied to the incident manager agent only, and not the devops agent.
+This makes it so the incident manager agent is responsible for signaling the end of the chat.
+The **SelectionStrategy** includes all agents that should take a turn in the chat.

     Note that the automatic reset flag will automatically clear the chat when it ends.
 This way, the agent can continue analyzing the files without the chat history object using too many unnecessary tokens.

-1. Take a moment to observe the **ApprovalTerminationStrategy** and **SelectionStrategy** classes located above the **main** method.

-    Notice that the termination strategy relies on "no action needed" being present in the incident manager's response.
-The selection strategy determines the order the agents will take in the chat, starting with the incident manager agent.

-    Now you're ready to initiate the agent group chat!

-1. Add the following code under the commend **Append the current log file to the chat**:
+1. Add the following code under the comment **Append the current log file to the chat**:

     ```python
     # Append the current log file to the chat